 Experts teaching experts

 Mercy boasts some of the best and brightest physicians in medicine.
 Here, experts teach experts.
 Mercy is home to visionaries like Dr. Warren Furey, recognized with Mastership by the American College of Physicians—one of only 36 recipients named worldwide in 2002.
-Mercy is home to surgical leaders like Dr. Alejandra Perez-Tamayo—a two-time recipient of the Metropolitan Group Hospital Residency Educators Award for Excellence in Teaching— and one of the few female chiefs of surgery in Chicago.
+Mercy is home to surgical leaders like Dr. Rami Lutfi who is revolutionizing surgery with the single incision laprascopic incision and 3D technology.
 And, Mercy is home to Chicago’s newest, advanced Emergency Center featuring 25 spacious treatment suites and a Children’s Urgent Care Center offering rapid and comprehensive treatment to the community.

 Mercy’s new state-of-the-art Heart & Vascular Center is one of the top three heart and vascular programs in Chicago.In fact, our renowned team of experts has performed more carotid artery stenting procedures than any other team in the state of Illinois.
 And, our success rate is unparalleled.
 Experienced Interventional cardiologists from around the world come to Mercy to learn the minimally invasive techniques pioneered by Dr. Paul A. Jones, Interventional Cardiologist and Chief of Cardiovascular Services.

 Women experience a gold standard of care at our Comprehensive Women’s Health & Breast Care Center.
 The Center is staffed experts specializing in all aspects of women’s health utilizing the most advanced technology.

 Is it any wonder that the best and brightest come to Mercy?